GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/4-exercise-instantiate-class.md

     let myCar1 = new Car('Cool Car Company', 'blue', 2);  // Instantiates the Car object with all parameters
     ```

 1. You can now access the properties of the new `myCar1` object.
 Enter `myCar1.` and you should see a list of the members defined in the class, including `color` and `_color`.
-Return the value of both properties to the console.
+Select **Run** to return the value of both properties to the console.
 What happens?
 Why?

     ```typescript
     console.log(myCar1.color);